OffchainLabs/cargo-stylus/README.md

 Then, develop your Rust program normally and take advantage of all the features the [stylus-sdk](https://github.com/OffchainLabs/stylus-sdk-rs) has to offer.
 To check whether or not your program will successfully deploy and activate onchain, use the `cargo stylus check` subcommand:

 ```
-cargo stylus check --endpoint=<JSON_RPC_ENDPOINT>
+cargo stylus check
 ```

 This command will attempt to verify that your program can be deployed and activated onchain without requiring a transaction by specifying a JSON-RPC endpoint.
+By default, it will use the public URL of the Stylus testnet as its endpoint.
 See [here](https://docs.arbitrum.io/stylus/reference/testnet-information) for available testnet RPC URLs.
 See `cargo stylus check --help` for more options.

 If the command above fails, you'll see detailed information about why your WASM will be rejected: